nicholasf/orc-task/README.md

+## Simpler Approach

+Once the 2D array is ready, encapsulate it with a sheet abstraction that can relate requests for 'A3', etc., to the array.

+Pass each array item to the postfix-parser, along with the sheet.

+The postfix parser will can request other items from the sheet, which can then track whether a cycle is occurring.
+The postfix parser must either return ERR or a valid result.

+### Assumptions

+* CSV documents will not have more rows than there are letters in the alphabet.
+If they do, return an error.

 ## Approach

 The main consideration for designing a solution to this task is how to satisfy dependencies between expressions in a clean way.

-By 'clean' I mean an approach that does not fall into complexity when dealing with cyclic dependencies (e.g. A3 requires B3 which requires A3).
+By 'clean' I mean an approach that does not fall into complexity when dealing with resolving cyclic dependencies (e.g. A3 requires B3 which requires A3)

 ### Design